-I think what most of us hope it means is "a Muslim that openly and definitely repudiates the violent, intolerant, supremacist passages in the Qur'an."
+I think what most of us hope it means is "a Muslim that openly and definitely repudiates the violent, intolerant, supremacist passages in the Koran."

 But the more I read about mainstream "moderate" Muslim organizations in America, the more I realize that what I hope "moderate" means and what those "moderate Muslims" mean by the term are entirely different.
 I am getting the feeling that the term "moderate Muslim" is not only pointless, but misleading — perhaps even deliberately misleading.

-I think we should all stop using the term.
-We should come up with a name for Muslims who straightforwardly reject the violent, intolerant passages in the Qur'an and openly reject the supremacist ideology strewn throughout Islamic teachings.
+We should stop using the term.
+We should come up with a name for Muslims who straightforwardly reject the violent, intolerant passages in the Koran and openly reject the supremacist ideology strewn throughout Islamic teachings.

 In my opinion, someone who does that is not really a Muslim, but maybe they still enjoy praying five times a day and fasting during Ramadan, so they might prefer to call themselves Muslims.
-Maybe they don't want to feel ejected from their community and family.
+Maybe they don't want to be rejected by their community and family.
 Who am I to tell someone what they call themselves?

 On the other hand, we non-Muslims need a term that draws a distinction between the two types of Muslims.
 One type is dangerous to non-Muslims and one is not.
 A Muslim may not care about this distinction, but it's pretty important to us non-Muslims.